Hybrid Events: Introduction, Benefits and Examples

 Due to our current situation, the spotlight is increasingly turning to hybrid events as a means for organisations to hold an event while still adhering to the social distancing rules around the pandemic.

 But, aside from the obvious and important health implications, what more are the benefits of Hybrid Events?

 Increased Reach & Attendance

 Hybrid events allow you to increase your reach and capture more attendees.
-In fact, a recent study showed that 96% of virtual attendees polled at a recent event, were never intending to attend the live event in person.
+In fact, a recent study showed that 96% of virtual attendees polled at a recent event, were never intended to attend the live event in person.

 According to statistics from BizBash.com, 23% of respondents who hosted a hybrid event reported that they saw an increase in physical attendance at future events.

-You can also encourage engagement between audience members by setting up a specialised meeting area at the in-person event, where delegates can go to network with other attendees or set up online meetings with virtual delegates using event matchmaking software.
+You can also encourage engagement between audience members by setting up a specialised meeting area at the in-person event, where delegates can go to network with other attendees or set up online meetings with virtual delegates using event AI matchmaking software.